open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 ### Trace structure, names, and attributes

+#### Producer

+Producers are responsible for attaching a creation context to a message.
+Subsequent consumers will use this context to link consumer traces to producer traces.
+Ideally, each message gets a unique and distinct creation context assigned.
+However, as a context must refer to a span this would require the creation of a distinct span for each message, which is not feasible in all scenarios.
+In certain batching scenarios where many messages are created and published in large batches, creating a span for each single message would obfuscate traces and is not desirable.
+Thus having a unique and distinct context per message is recommended, but not required.

+For each producer scenario, a "Publish" span needs to be created.
+This span measures the duration of the call or operation that provides messages for sending or publishing to an intermediary.
+This call or operation (and the related "Publish" span) can either refer to a single message or to a batch of multiple messages.

+It is recommended to create a "Create" span for each single message.
+"Create" spans can be created during the "Publish" operation as children of the "Publish" span.
+Alternatively, "Create" spans can be created independently of the "Publish" operation.
+In that case, SDKs may provide mechanisms to allow attaching independent contexts with messages.

+If a "Create" span exists for a message, its context must be attached to the message.
+If no "Create" span exists for a message, the context of the related "Publish" span must be attached to the message.

+> "Publish" spans SHOULD be created for operations of providing messages for
+> sending or publishing to an intermediary.
+A single "Publish" span can account
+> for a single message, or for multiple messages (in case of providing
+> messages in batches).
+"Create" spans MAY be created.
+A single "Create" span
+> SHOULD account only for a single message.
+>
+> If a "Create" span exists for a message, its context SHOULD be attached to
+> the message.
+If no "Create" span exists, the context of the related "Publish"
+> span SHOULD be attached to the message.

 #### Consumer

 For many use cases, it is not possible to rely on the presence of "Process"